shivannis/xandr-docs-public/xandr-docs/articles/curate/curated-deals.md

 ---
 title: Microsoft Curate - Curated Deals
-description: In this article, learn about curated deals and commonly asked questions.
+description: In this article, learn about curated deals and find answers to frequently asked questions.
 ---

 # Microsoft Curate - Curated deals